 - the 4 EFTA States (Iceland, Liechtenstein, Norway and Switzerland)

-- the following territories in which Regulation (EC) No 216/2008 , the so called “Basic Regulation” applies: Gibraltar, Åland Islands, Azores, Madeira, Canary Islands, Guadeloupe, French Guiana, Martinique, Réunion, Saint-Martin, Mayotte
+- the following territories in which Regulation (EU) 2018/1139, the so called “Basic Regulation” applies: Gibraltar, Åland Islands, Azores, Madeira, Canary Islands, Guadeloupe, French Guiana, Martinique, Réunion, Saint-Martin, Mayotte

 A TCO authorisation is not required for operators only overflying the abovementioned territories without intended landing.

 EASA employs a risk-based approach for TCO assessments in that credible data sources are continuously being analysed.
 The lower EASA’s confidence in a foreign operator’s safety performance or the less credible data available for an operator or the State in which the operator is certified, the more comprehensive the assessment.
-As an example, for operators with high confidence level a simple and fast desktop review of completed questionnaires and material evidence is sufficient, whereas operators with lowered confidence levels will be invited by EASA to a technical meeting in Cologne, or EASA will request to perform a TCO audit on site.
+For operators with high confidence level, a simple and fast desktop review of completed questionnaires and material evidence is sufficient, whereas operators with lowered confidence levels will be assessed more diligently.
+Where necessary, EASA will invite operators for a technical meeting in Cologne, or EASA will request to perform a TCO audit on site.

-Following its TCO assessment, EASA validates the foreign Air Operator Certificate (AOC) by issuing an EASA TCO Authorisation document accompanied by Technical Specifications, setting out the scope of operations authorised in the EU.
-Assessment criteria are applicable ICAO Standards.
-TCO Authorisations are free of fees and charges.
+Following its TCO assessment, EASA validates the foreign Air Operator Certificate (AOC) by issuing an EASA TCO Authorisation accompanied by Technical Specifications, setting out the scope of operations authorised in the EU.
+The status of authorised aircraft is reflected in a dedicated electronic publication (TCO web-interface).

-The TCO Authorisation process consists of four distinct phases: Application, Evaluation, Authorisation and Monitoring.
+The TCO Authorisation process consists of three distinct phases: Application, Evaluation, Authorisation.
+All TCO Authorisation holders are subject to EASA continuous monitoring of their safety performance, which includes periodic file reviews.
 A dedicated web-based software application supports communications between EASA and the operator.

-The European Safety List mechanism pursuant to Regulation (EC) No 2111/2005 is governed by the European Commission in Brussels.
-EASA and the European Commission ensure that both instruments are closely coordinated Operators subject to a ban or operating restriction in the EU Safety List are eligible to apply with EASA for an assessment under Part-TCO.
-Note: More detailed information about the interaction of the EU Air Safety List and TCO is available in the Frequently Asked Questions section.
+The EU Air Safety List mechanism pursuant to Regulation (EC) No 2111/2005 is governed by the European Commission in Brussels.
+EASA and the European Commission ensure that both instruments are closely coordinated.
+Notwithstanding, air carriers subject to a ban or operating restriction under the EU Air Safety List mechanism remain eligible to apply to EASA for an assessment under Part-TCO.

 A section containing Frequently Asked Questions and additional information is available to stakeholders.

-Commission Regulation (EU) No. 452/2014 laying down technical requirements and administrative procedures related to air operations of third country operators was published in the Official Journal of the European Union on 6 May 2014.
+Commission Regulation (EU) No. 452/2014 as amended by Regulation (EU) 2016/1168 lays down technical requirements and administrative procedures related to air operations of third country operators.
 Annex 1 (Part-TCO) contains the requirements for the operator, while the authority requirements regarding the authorisation of foreign operators are laid down in Annex 2 (Part-ART).

 EASA has published associated Acceptable Means of Compliance (AMC) and Guidance Material (GM).
 This document is available in the document library (Part-TCO/ AMC/GM) of our website.